AdobeDocs/experience-manager-65.en/help/communities/moderate-ugc.md

 To enable spam detection engine, follow these steps:

-1. Open [Web Console](https://localhost:4502/system/console/configMgr), by going to /system/console/configMgr.
+1. Open [Web Console](https://localhost:4502/system/console/configMgr), by going to `/system/console/configMgr`.

 1. Locate **AEM Communities Auto Moderation** configuration, and edit it.
-1. Add the "SpamProcess" entry.
+1. Add the **[!UICONTROL SpamProcess]** entry.

 ![spamprocess](assets/spamprocess.png)

 >[!NOTE]
  >
  >Spam detection is only implemented for English locale.
+ >

 ### Sentiment {#sentiment}

 Sentiment is calculated based on the number of positive and negative keywords ([watchwords](#configuringwatchwords)) present in a post (UGC).

 The sentiment analysis uses a set of pre-configured rules and calculates the sentiment of the UGC.
-The default rules are located at `/libs/cq/workflow/components/workflow/social/sentiments/rules.`
+The default rules are located at: `/libs/cq/workflow/components/workflow/social/sentiments/rules.`

 The value the rules generate are from 1 (all negative, no positive words) to 10 (all positive, no negative words).
 A sentiment value of 5 is a neutral sentiment and is the default.

 The rules defined in the /libs component are:

-* Rule 1 : set value to 1 if there are no positive words and at least one negative word
+* Rule 1: set value to 1 if there are no positive words and at least one negative word.
-* Rule 2 : set value to 10 if there are no negative words and at least one positive word
+* Rule 2: set value to 10 if there are no negative words and at least one positive word.
-* Rule 3 : set value to 3 if there are more negative words than positive words
+* Rule 3: set value to 3 if there are more negative words than positive words.
-* Rule 4 : set value to 8 if there are more positive words than negative words
+* Rule 4: set value to 8 if there are more positive words than negative words.

 To overwrite or add rules, create a set of rules in the /apps directory following the structure of the default rules.
 Edit the sentiment configuration to identify the location of the rules.